• Skip to main content

 Yes, if they are transporting medical-only product.

-How is marijuana tracked?
+How is cannabis tracked?

 How does a medical-only cultivator or product manufacturer sell its products to a dual licensed establishment?